 This Spinach and Sausage Quiche is quick and easy thanks to a little help from Pillsbury refrigerated pie crust!
-Fill it with spinach and sweet Italian sausage like I did or pick the fillings that you like best.
+Fill it with spinach and pork sausage like I did or pick the fillings that you like best.
 Once you learn how to make quiche, you’ll want to make it all the time!

 Today’s Spinach and Sausage quiche recipe is so easy.
 Easy enough that you can leave the recipe printed on the counter, and even your husband and kids can make it.
 For you.
 For Mother’s Day.